uf2020/ccxt/Manual.md

 (async () => {
     // ↓ linear codeflow
     let pairs = await kraken.publicGetAssetPairs ()
-    let productIds = Object.keys (pairs['result'])
+    let marketIds = Object.keys (pairs['result'])
-    let productId = productIds[0]
+    let marketId = marketIds[0]
-    let ticker = await kraken.publicGetTicker ({ pair: productId })
+    let ticker = await kraken.publicGetTicker ({ pair: marketId })
-    console.log (kraken.id, productId, ticker)
+    console.log (kraken.id, marketId, ticker)
 }) ()
 ```

 ## Returned JSON Objects

-All public and private API methods return raw decoded JSON objects in response from the exchange markets, as is, untouched.
-The unified API returns JSON-decoded objects in a common format and structured uniformly across all markets.
+All public and private API methods return raw decoded JSON objects in response from the exchanges, as is, untouched.
+The unified API returns JSON-decoded objects in a common format and structured uniformly across all exchanges.

 ## Passing Parameters To API Methods

-The set of all possible API endpoints differs from market to market.
+The set of all possible API endpoints differs from exchange to exchange.
 Most of methods accept a single associative array (or a Python dict) of key-value parameters.
 The params are passed as follows:

 ```
 bitso.publicGetTicker ({ book: 'eth_mxn' })            // JavaScript